 Save for this, we do not sell, transfer or disclose personal information we have collected from you in connection with our website activities to third parties outside The Gym Limited.

 How to get copies of or amend the information we have collected

 You may request details of personal information which we hold about you under the Regulation.
 If you would like a copy of the information held on you, please contact us by email to firstname.lastname@example.org or in writing to The Data Protection Officer, The Gym Group, 5th Floor, One Croydon, 12 - 16 Addiscombe Road, Croydon, CR0 0XT.

 If you think any information we have about you is incorrect or incomplete, please e-mail or write to us and we will correct or update any information as soon as possible.
 You can also update member information via the online Member Area at https://www.thegymgroup.com/member-area/.

 Where we have given you a password to access certain areas of the Website you are responsible for keeping this confidential and we ask that you do not share this password.

 Our Website may, from time to time, contain links to other websites which are not within our control.
 Once you have left our Website, we cannot be responsible for the protection and privacy of any information which you provide.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-Identification cookies help us remember who you are when you come back to visit us and allow you to access your favourite journeys before you log in.
+Identification cookies help us remember who you are when you come back to visit us and allow us to personalise timely and relative content to improve your journey and member experience.

 Tracking cookies track any information or warning messages we've shown you, so that we don't show them again.
 If you express preferences about whether or not to receive certain types of cookie, we'll also use a cookie to store this preference.